Koshebe massacre

 The Koshebe massacre took place on 28 November 2020 in the village of Koshebe, Nigeria, in Borno State, when as many as 110 civilians and peasant farmers were killed and six were wounded as they worked in rice fields in Koshebe village, near the northeast Nigerian city of Maiduguri.
-The attack was thought to be carried out by the Boko Haram insurgency.
+The attack was thought to be carried out by Boko Haram.
 About 15 women were also kidnapped.

 Background

 Since the 2009 Boko Haram uprising in northern Nigeria, thousands of people have been killed and thousands more wounded in Nigeria, Niger, Chad and Cameroon.
 The leader of Boko Haram at the time, Mohammed Yusuf, was killed in Maiduguri, Borno State in 2009.

 Boko Haram has killed more than 30,000 since 2009.
 An attack near the village of Gubio in June 2020 resulted in 81 deaths.
 In October 2020, Boko Haram carried out two separate attacks in fields near Maiduguri, slitting the throats of 22 farmers.

 Flooding in northwest Nigeria earlier in the year destroyed thousands of hectares of rice, and food prices rose substantially in 2020 mainly due to insecurity in food-producing regions.